 Shmuel Bieler, RN

-Shmuel Bieler, RN, is Program Director of Shalvah, an Orthodox Jewish track within the substance abuse program at SOBA College Recovery in New Brunswick, NJ.
-Shmuel, a registered psychiatric nurse, is Head of the Addiction and Crisis Stabilization Unit at Gracie Square Hospital, a psychiatric facility under New York Presbyterian in Manhattan.
+Shmuel Bieler, RN, a registered psychiatric nurse, is Head of the Addiction and Crisis Stabilization Unit at Gracie Square Hospital, a psychiatric facility under New York Presbyterian in Manhattan.
 He was awarded Gracie Square Hospital’s first and only DAISY award– a nationally recognized nursing award.
 Shmuel is a certified PMSC (Preventing and Managing Crisis Situations) instructor and is certified in ASIST (Applied Suicide Intervention Skills Training).

 Efrem “Ef” Epstein is the founder of Elijah’s Journey, a 501c3 focused on Suicide Awareness & Prevention, and serves on the National Action Alliance for Suicide Prevention’s Faith Communities Task Force.
 He is also the Chief Marketing Officer of Docz, a mental health app focused on peer-to-peer support.
 Ef is widely sought out as a speaker, and his writings have appeared in several publications, including The New York Post, Entrepreneur, iMarketing News, and Actuary of The Future.
 He holds a BA in Sociology from The Johns Hopkins University.